ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework1/README.md

 **Results:**

-- 4 minima were found with an error of 2.92.
-The corresponding parameters are:
+- With C and D fixed and sweeping through 100 values for both A and B, 4 minima were found with an error of 2.92.
+The corresponding parameters were:
   - A: 1.92, B: 0.89, Error: 2.92
   - A: 1.92, B: 5.39, Error: 2.92
   - A: 2.12, B: 0.89, Error: 2.92